From Lussebullar to Lucia | Celebrate an Authentic Swedish Christmas

-A SWEDE SHARES HER DECEMBER RITUALS AND A SPECIAL RECIPE
+A SWEDE SHARES HER DECEMBER RITUALS AND A SPECIAL RECIPE FOR SAFFRON BUNS

 Here in Scandinavia, every December 13th is known as St. Lucia’s Day.
 In Denmark, Lucia is celebrated with parades of lights through the canals by kayak, but it really is Scandi sister Sweden’s special day.
 But why is it important?
 And how do you celebrate it?
 Maybe we should ask a Swede?
 Yay!
 I already did!
 I’ve asked my Swedish friend Alexandra to share some of her family’s traditions from Sweden.
 We have been lucky enough to explore southern Sweden with Alex and her family when they lived across the Øresund from us.
-Alex now lives in Oregon with her husband and two girls, so makes sure to keep the Swedish rituals and recipes alive for her girls when Sverige might seem so far away.
+Alex now lives in Oregon with her husband and two girls, so she makes sure to keep the Swedish rituals and recipes alive for her girls when Sverige might seem so far away.

 SWEDISH CHRISTMAS TRADITIONS